Shavkatjon-O/data-strcutures-and-algorithms/README.md

 ![Image Alt Text](images/dsa1.webp)

-<h3>Your ultimate cheat sheet for Data Structures and Algorithms! 🚀  </h3>
+<h3>Your must-have cheat sheet for Data Structures and Algorithms! 🚀  </h3>

 Lecture notes and source codes on data structures and computer algorithms by [Shavkatjon-O](https://github.com/Shavkatjon-O).